This tutorial covers the following topics:

 Using the SuperCacher to handle executions generated by legitimate high traffic

-In some cases, however, the number of executions is too high because your site has become too popular or because you've recently launched a new marketing campaign.
+In some cases the number of executions is too high because your site has become too popular or because you've recently launched a new marketing campaign.
 If this is case then a possible solution is to configure your site to use our SuperCacher service.
-To reduce the number of executions you need to enable the SuperCacher Dynamic cache feature, that is available for all hosting plans GrowBig and higher.
+To reduce the number of executions you need to enable the SuperCacher Dynamic cache feature, that is available for all GrowBig hosting plans and higher.
 Right now this feature supports WordPress, Joomla! and Drupal websites.
-Once you enable the Dynamic Cache the SuperCacher will generate cached copies of your site's pages.
-When a new user attempts to open one of the pages it will be taken from the cache instead of generating a new execution.
+Once you enable Dynamic Caching, the SuperCacher will generate cached copies of your site's pages.
+When a new user attempts to open one of the pages it will be served from the cache instead of generating a new execution.